 The student who decreases enrollment status prior to the first day of the term will owe a repayment of the overpayment amount.
-Students who increase enrollment status prior to the first day of the term are entitled to additional funds for enrollment status increases.
+Students who increase enrollment status throughout the term are entitled to additional funds for enrollment status increases.

 Students who make enrollment status adjustments (up or down) after disbursement and after the start of the term will be subject to completion of satisfactory academic progress requirements outlined under 250-21-010 (12) (a-e).
 Enrollment status increases must include WCG awards based on that enrollment and may not exceed need.
 However, students may not receive more WCG than the cost of their tuition and fees.

-If a student's enrollment is adjusted during the tuition refund period and tuition is reduced, the grant must be reduced to not exceed the cost of tuition and fees.
+If a student's enrollment is adjusted during the tuition refund period and tuition is reduced, and the student failed to commence attendance in all classes for which their disbursement was made, the grant must be reduced to not exceed the cost of tuition and fees.